dawpitech/zappyDOC/protocol.md

 - `9 : [water: 2, food: 5]` → 9 % 6 = 3 → **I need specific resources**

 > 🧠 Use modulo arithmetic to extract the expression, and then parse the remaining content accordingly.

+> The consortium behind the F.U.C.K. protocol already reserved the name F.U.C.K.Y.O.U. for the next iteration of the next protocol